the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-Your tests should run again and your command line output should show a failing test in red:
+The tests run again, and the command line output shows a failed test in red:

 {title="Command Line",lang="text"}
 ~~~~~~~